 What do women like to drink?
 It has happened more than once that a gift is a failure.
 That the drink does not go with the dress, or more often, with the mood (we know, an eternal riddle).
 All sorts of horrors happened in cafes, and for the party organizer, there is no greater misery than an undrinkable drink that must be returned.

 Many sleepless nights were spent because of this issue.
 It has happened more than once that a gift is a failure.
 That the drink does not go with the dress, or more often, with the mood (we know, an eternal riddle).
-All sorts of horrors happened in cafes, and for the party organizer, there is no greater misery than an undrinkable drink that must be returned or sober guests, none of whom will post fantastic colorful pictures from going out on their Facebook.
+All sorts of horrors happened in cafes.
+For the party organizer, there is no greater misery than an undrinkable drink that must be returned or sober guests, none of whom will post fantastic colorful pictures from going out on their Facebook.

 There are very sexy drinks.
 There are pubs where completely different manners apply.
-There are romantic occasions, formal situations, business parties, and celebrations, and to make the chaos bigger, there are hipster clubs, where you can drink anything from any glass or jar.
-In big cities, there are a million cafes where you spend the day, in the afternoon with friends, and often it all merges into an entire night out.
-Such cafes are first of all places for socializing, and in addition to coffee and tea, they necessarily contain a lot of types of beer and carbonated drinks.
+There are romantic occasions, formal situations, business parties, and celebrations, and to make the chaos bigger; there are hipster clubs where you can drink anything from any glass or jar.
+In big cities, there are a million cafes where you spend the day in the afternoon with friends, and it often merges into an entire night out.
+Such cafes are, first of all, places for socializing, and in addition to coffee and tea, they necessarily contain a lot of types of beer and carbonated drinks.
 What is a woman’s trump card in places like this?
-Women have long since learned that it is rude to let a waiter wait and that on the first contact with the staff, one should announce a drink for the evening.
-Everyone’s hair is rising from overdoing “what to order”, so keep these things in mind if you are planning a party to which girls and women will be invited.
+Women have long since learned that it is rude to let a waiter wait and that one should announce a drink for the evening on the first contact with the staff.
+Everyone’s hair is rising from overdoing “what to order,” so keep these things in mind if you are planning a party to which girls and women will be invited.
 They already know a lot about what they need.
 Let’s go in order.

 Is Cider That What Do Women Like to Drink?